 HO 145 The Whole Patient

-This course introduces the interrelationship and intricacies of the very complex health and community services system, and identifies the role of the patient care navigator in assisting the patient to effectively maneuver within this system.
-This is the fourth course of a seven course series.
-Recommended: HO 144.
+This course introduces the whole patient concept and how cultural competency impacts access to the healthcare system.
+This is the fourth course of a seven-course series.
+Recommended: HO 142, 143 and 144.

 HO 146 The Communication Link